-Any student registered with AES may request alternative arrangements for mid-term and final examinations by submitting a request to AES by the stated deadlines.
+Any student registered with AES, as well as those who require accommodations on religious grounds, may request alternative arrangements for mid-term and final examinations by submitting a request to AES by the stated deadlines.
 Instructors shall provide the examinations for students who are being accommodated by the deadlines established by AES.

-For more information or advice, visit https://students.usask.ca/health/centres/access-equity-services.php, or contact AES at (306) 966-7273 (Voice/TTY 1-306-966-7276) or email aes@usask.ca.
+For more information or advice, visit https://students.usask.ca/health/centres/access-equity-services.php, or contact AES at 306-966-7273 (Voice/TTY 1-306-966-7276) or email aes@usask.ca.